mgarmash/modbus-mqtt/README.md

 ### Configuring the MQTT broker and topic

 Here we configure the MQTT broker to with which to communicate.
 The application will connect to the broker using host `192.168.1.5` and port `1883`.
-Two MQTT topics are specified:
+The MQTT topic to which data is published is specified:

 * dataTopic - The MQTT topic to which Modbus register values read will be published.
-* commandTopic - The MQTT topic from which commands will be received.

 ```yaml
 # Setup the MQTT broker